1414213/scwin2/README.md

 "InvertX": false,
 "InvertY": false
 ```
-Sets a trackpad to act as a trackball.&emsp;*HasInertia* sets whether the trackball will roll when input stops.&emsp;*Sensitivity* sets how many pixels an input the length of the diameter of the trackpad will move the mouse cursor.&emsp;For example a value of 500 will fit 500 pixels across the trackpad.&emsp;*Decceleration* sets how fast the trackball stops rolling.&emsp;*InvertX* and *InvertY* invert the x and y axises.
+Sets a trackpad to act as a trackball.&ensp;*HasInertia* sets whether the trackball will roll when input stops.&ensp;*Sensitivity* sets how many pixels an input the length of the diameter of the trackpad will move the mouse cursor.&ensp;For example a value of 500 will fit 500 pixels across the trackpad.&ensp;*Decceleration* sets how fast the trackball stops rolling.&ensp;*InvertX* and *InvertY* invert the x and y axises.

 ### StickButtonCross
 ```